GoogleCloudPlatform/cloud-sql-go-connector/README.md

 #### Configure your DNS Records

-Add a DNS SRV record for the Cloud SQL instance to a **private** DNS server or a private Google Cloud DNS Zone used by your application.
+Add a DNS TXT record for the Cloud SQL instance to a **private** DNS server or a private Google Cloud DNS Zone used by your application.

 **Note:** You are strongly discouraged from adding DNS records for your